Prag8855/aab/content/guides/german-health-insurance.md

 ### Best public health insurance

-They are all the same.
-The cost and coverage are almost the same.
-The maximum price difference is less than 20€ per month.
+[Public health insurers](/glossary/Krankenkasse) have almost the same cost and coverage.
+The price difference is less than 20€ per month after taxes.
 The biggest difference is customer service.[^15]

-If you need an English-speaking health insurer, choose [Techniker Krankenkasse](/out/feather-tk) or [Barmer](/out/barmer).
+If you need an English-speaking public health insurer, choose [Techniker Krankenkasse](/out/feather-tk) or [Barmer](/out/barmer).
 I had Techniker Krankenkasse for 6 years.
 It's [really good](/guides/techniker-krankenkasse-review), and it's one of the cheapest options.{{ fail_on('2025-12-31') }}.

-The most important question: is public the best option for you?
-[Ask an expert](#insurance-brokers) to help you choose.
+The most important question is public or private health insurance.[^51] [Ask an expert](#insurance-brokers) to help you decide.
 The can help you get a cheaper health insurance *and* better coverage.

 ## Private health insurance